osu-katakuna/shiori/README.md

 ### Plugins

 shiori! is currently extended with the following plugins.
-Instructions on how to use them in your own server.
+Instructions on how to use them in your own server can be found at the specific readme page of the plugins.

 | Plugin  | README |
 | ------  | ------ |